ChenHaoHSU/ML2019SPRING/final/README.md

 bash ./train152.sh
 ```

-Snapshots after each epoch of training are saved in `src/snapshots/`.
+Snapshots after each epoch of training are saved in `snapshots/`.

 # Prediction

+Move the inference models to `models/` and modify "MODELS" in `settings.json`.
+Then, run the following command.

 Usage: